coderefinery/social-coding/content/software-licensing.md

 * **Linking Boundaries & License Selection (Legal Nuance)**:
   * **Why GPL forces copyleft**: Linking against a standard `GPL-3.0` library extends copyleft to your entire project.
 Your repository must adopt a compatible copyleft license (`GPL-3.0` or `EUPL-1.2`, which explicitly lists GPL-3.0 in its compatibility appendix).
-  * **Why LGPL or EUPL-1.2 libraries allow permissive licenses**: If the external library is licensed under `LGPL` (which includes an explicit linking exception) or `EUPL-1.2` (where European Commission guidance takes the position that dynamically linking an EUPL work through its API does not by itself create a derivative work), copyleft does not extend to your application.
+  * **Why LGPL or EUPL-1.2 libraries allow permissive licenses**: If the external library is licensed under `LGPL` (which includes an explicit linking exception) or `EUPL-1.2` (where European Commission guidance takes the position that dynamically linking an EUPL work through its API does not by itself create a adaptation work), copyleft does not extend to your application.
 In these dynamic linking scenarios, your own project can stay **permissively licensed** (e.g., MIT, Apache-2.0, BSD).
 However, note that this EUPL stance reflects Commission guidance rather than settled CJEU case law, and static linking or direct code incorporation continues to trigger EUPL copyleft obligations.

 * **Downstream Obligations**: Downstream users who receive or run your application must receive full access to your source code under `GPL-3.0` (or `EUPL-1.2`), along with all upstream copyright notices and build scripts required to recompile the project.